Is attending Orientation mandatory?

 Please contact us at (213) 740-7767 or firstname.lastname@example.org if you need to make changes to your reservation after the deadline.

 Are student and guest sessions the same at Orientation?

 Students and guests attend some sessions together.
-For many activities, including course registration, students and guests are separated.
+For many activities, including academic advisement and course registration, students and guests are separated.
 For more details, please view the schedules for your specific event type: